The Barber of Seville (Paisiello): Performance history

 Paisiello's version did receive revival in later years, including Paris (1868); Turin (1875); Berlin (1913); and Monte Carlo (1918).
+Associate Artists Opera gave the first Boston performances in 1972 with David Evitts as Figaro, Alexander Stevenson as Almaviva, Kenneth Bell as Bartolo, Jo Ella Todd as Rosina, and Ernest Triplett as Basilio.
+The director was Nicholas Deutsch and the conductor was Robert Willoughby Jones.
 In 2005 Bampton Classical Opera gave performances of Paisiello's opera in English.